 The assessor panel makes a provisional recommendation of pass or fail on your assessment.
-These recommendations are considered by the Exam Board along with any incident reports and feedback from the members of the Board.
+These recommendations are considered by the Exam Board along with any incident reports and feedback from the members of the Board including observers, lead assessors and subject experts.
 The Exam Board may adjust some recommendations when taking this feedback into account.

 The Ratification Board considers recommendations from the Examination Board.
 The consideration assists the Head of the National School of Healthcare Science in deciding the ratified outcome for each trainee.

 You will be notified of the outcome of your IACC 2021 by email, normally within seven working days of the Ratification Board.
 The notification is in the form of a candidate report from the Head of the National School of Healthcare Science and a copy is sent to your training officer.
 An indicative date for the release of results will be published on the School website.

 You have a maximum of three attempts to pass the STP final assessment within a two-year period.
 The two-year period starts with the date you first attempt the IACC 2021 and excludes any breaks from your training recognised by the School.